The Israeli Medical Cannabis Market: Navigating Tariffs, Trade Wars, and Market Shifts

 The Israeli medical cannabis market has experienced significant growth in the last few years, driven by liberal regulatory reforms and increasing patient acceptance.
 Israel was one of the first countries in the world to develop a domestic medical cannabis market, albeit relatively small and constrained until 2019.
 From January 2019 to January 2024, however, patient numbers soared from approximately 32,000 to over 140,000

-This impressive market development was prompted by reforms enacted in 2019 which liberalised the market, allowing patients to access products at the pharmacy instead of directly from the producers as the system was set up before, as well as simplifying the process for obtaining medical cannabis for a wide range of qualifying conditions.
+This impressive market development was prompted by reforms enacted in 2019 which liberalised the market, allowing patients to access products at the pharmacy instead of directly from the producers as the system was set up before, as well as simplifying the process for obtaining medical cannabis for a wide range of qualifying conditions without needing to exhaust other treatment alternatives first.
 This resulted in a surge in patient enrolment, making medical cannabis more accessible through the healthcare system.

 The reforms also allowed free floating prices and enabled international trade, seeking to boost the domestic sector by exporting cannabis to international demand markets of the likes of Germany.
 However, long coveted hopes of seeing Israel as a global cannabis export powerhouse did not materialise, as only two exporters (Panaxia and BOL Pharma) traded a limited amount of products to Australia, Germany and France.